Ontario Needs Family Doctors. Hollingsgate Delivers Them.

 Why Clinics Work With Us

-• Access to exam-qualified, pathway-ready physicians
+- Access to pre-screened, practice-ready physicians

-• Reduced administrative burden and regulatory uncertainty
+- Reduced administrative burden and regulatory uncertainty

-• Clear sequencing across CPSO and immigration processes
+- Clear sequencing across CPSO and immigration processes

-• Interview preparation and facilitation
+- Interview preparation and facilitation included

 A Measured, Compliant Approach to Physician Recruitment